Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, NHL

 - How to enter the Underdog bonus code: click "sign up" and enter your information to create an account.
 Then tap or click the 'Add Promo Code' button.
 Type in CBSSPORTS2.

-How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome bonus.
+How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $100 in bonus entries.

 Best NFL Underdog Fantasy picks for NFL Week 9

-Mahomes has thrown for 2.5 touchdowns or fewer four times this season.
-In last year's AFC Championship Game against the Bills, he was held to 245 yards passing and one touchdown.
-He has thrown for two or fewer touchdowns in four of his last five games against Buffalo.
-The SportsLine model projects 1.3 touchdowns, giving this a 3 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 8.01x.
+Brissett has thrown for two or more touchdowns in just two of his last 12 games.
+The SportsLine model projects 0.7 touchdowns.
+That gives this a 3.5 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.86x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.